karlwancl/Trady/README.md

 [Back to content](#Content)

 <a name="DataProviderCache"></a>
-#### IndicatorResult cache through IDataProvider (Requires Trady.Analysis module)
+#### IndicatorResult cache through IIndicatorResultProvider (Requires Trady.Analysis module)
-    // In the use case of cummulative indicator computation, you may have to use an external data source to help computing the next indicator value
+    // You may want to implement the IIndicatorResultProvider interface to do the following things:
-    // Or, you may find it better to retrieve a value that is already computed before
+    // 1.
+Compute cummulative indicator that make use of pre-calculated values from external data source (e.g. database)

-    // By these two cases, You can implement the IDataProvider interface to direct retrieve those computed data
+    // 2.
+Directly retrieve the indicator results from external data source (e.g. database) without re-calculation

-    // Let's say we want to retrieve computed data from database, for accessing database, we will use EntityFramework here as an example public class MyDataProvider : IDataProvider
+    // Let's say we want to retrieve computed data from database, for accessing database, we will use EntityFramework here as an example public class MyIndicatorResultProvider : IIndicatorResultProvider
     {
         private IIndicator _indicator;
         private ApplicationDbContext _context;
         private DatabaseEquity _dbEquity;
         private DatabaseIndicator _dbIndicator;

-        public MyDataProvider(ApplicationDbContext context)
+        public MyIndicatorResultProvider(ApplicationDbContext context)
         {
             _context = context;
         }